pafaul-external-development/swap-test-suite/README.md

 3. They are fully functional :)

-Keypair with addresses are in file: [secret file](files/testProfiles.md)
+Keypair with addresses are in file: [secret file](files/testProfiles.md) They will totally work at our site [tonswap.com](https://tonswap.com) too!

 Please consider using them for tests.
-If you want to perform all of above by yourself, please check file [for deploying test swap pair](test/deployTestSwapPair.js) and contact me in TG (@pafaul) if you have any questions about full cycle of interaction with swap pair.
+If you want to perform all of above by yourself, please check file [for deploying test swap pair](test/deployTestSwapPair.js) and contact our team in [Telegram](https://t.me/tonswap) (or contact me in direct messages @pafaul) if you have any questions about full cycle of interaction with swap pair.